Catholic Social Teaching Masterclass

 Steubenville, OH 43952

-You’ve wanted to delve deeper into the social doctrine of the Church—subsidiarity, the preferential option for the poor, integral human development, the principles of a just economy.
-We’re offering a masterclass.
+You’ve wanted to delve deeper into the social doctrine of the Church—subsidiarity, the just wage, the preferential option for the poor.

-This course is offered in collaboration with the College of St. Joseph the Worker.
-Participants will receive three college credits and can use those credits for continuing education.
+This course is offered in collaboration with the College of St. Joseph the Worker and Catholic Answers.
+If you would like to receive college credits for the course, please email us for an assessment at info@collegeofstjoseph.com.

 Learn more about the masterclass and our speakers below.

-*Price includes Lodging, Breakfast, and Dinner for the duration of the Masterclass.
+Price includes Lodging for the duration of the Masterclass.

 Registration is limited.